GSA/datagov-website/www.data.gov/apps.md

 The data output of this tool provides summary statistics, which includes the number of occurrences of inundation above the threshold (events) and length of duration of inundation of each events above the threshold elevation for a specified time period.
 In addition to summary statistics, graphical outputs are provided using three plots.
 Application:
 Statistical output from these analyses can be useful in planning marsh restoration activities.
 Additionally, the analyses have broader applications for the coastal engineering and mapping community, such as, ecosystem management and regional climate change.
 Since these statistical outputs are station specific, use for evaluating surrounding areas may be limited.

+## MarineCadastre.gov

-* [MarineCadastre.gov](#tools-t5 "MarineCadastre.gov"): Provides spatial context needed to address issues such as alternative energy and other types of marine planning efforts.
+Provides spatial context needed to address issues such as alternative energy and other types of marine planning efforts.

 Sponsors:
 Bureau of Ocean Energy Management (BOEM) and NOAA